-Also in 2013, I wrapped up work with the group behind Reading Bear and WatchKnowLearn.
+In 2013, I wrapped up work with the group behind Reading Bear and WatchKnowLearn.
 In August 2012, we launched Reading Bear, which teaches reading through systematic phonics and vocabulary.
 I’m rather proud if it; it has helped millions of kids (and ESL students) learn to read (or improve their English).
 It was an enormous effort and has gotten great reviews.
-More recently I wrote 20 e-books to go with the first 20 presentations.
-You should see those, I imagine, by this summer, or after they’ve been illustrated, anyway.
+It’s the #2 Google search result for “learn to read” last I checked.

 I launched this blog in December 2010.
 It is devoted to whatever my interests are at the time.
-Now it’s Infobitt, but early it was mostly early education and education theory, only because those were my main interests from 2008 to 2012 or so, and because I’m a homeschooling dad.
+Now it’s Infobitt, but early it was mostly early education and education theory, because those were my main interests from 2008 to 2012 or so, and because I’m a homeschooling dad.
 I posted a book-length essay, How and Why I Taught My Toddler to Read when the blog launched.
 I have “come out” as an advocate of teaching tiny tots to read.
 Yep, I am a user of programs like Your Baby Can Read–which has been quite unjustly persecuted–as well as phonics flashcards (careful: 122 MB zip file) of my own design (Reading Bear is a digitized version of this), and various PowerPoint presentations for kids.